Orbitist/cclbc2017/introduction.md

 ---
 layout: page
-title: "Introduction"
+title: "Hello"
-lead: "This is a lead."
+lead: "We're the Chautauqua County Land Bank Corporation.
+It's nice to meet you!"
 image: "img/westfield_home.jpg"
 ---
-# Mission of the Chautauqua County Land Bank Corporation
+# Our Mission

 Control and manage strategically selected dilapidated and abandoned residential and commercial properties acquired through the County tax foreclosure process, bank foreclosures and/or donations, and facilitate solutions aimed at stabilizing neighborhoods, encouraging private investment, and improving the quality of life throughout Chautauqua County.